vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 ### Create factory components for Markers and Polylines

-Now when we have our map ready we will create two factory components that will be used to add elements to the `VesselsGoogleMap`.
+Now when we have our map ready we will create two factory components that will be used to add elements to the `TravelMap`.

 `GoogleMapMarker.vue`